-If you don't have a big enough 'why', you will find it hard to follow through.
+If you don't have a big enough 'why', you will find it hard to follow through - that's just the way our brains work.

-To confirm your 'why'... use these 3 questions:
+To confirm your 'why'... use these 3 questions and write or type the answers:

 What will it give me?
-Financial, professional, personal.
+Financially, professionally, personally?
 Not just money but other things such as credibility, less stress, more personal time.
 Anything and everything that is important to you.

 What will it cost me?
-Financial, professional, personal.
+Financially, professionally, personally?
 Same as above.

 Will it take me to my vision?
 This is key.
 You can substitute 'vision' with 'goal'.
-Get real, be honest, is going to take you towards it or divert you off somewhere else?
+Get real, be honest, is it going to take you towards it or divert you off somewhere else?